dx-mskang/dx_clip_demo/README-pyqt.md

 ### Execute Demo

 #### 1. Activate PIA Space AI Packages (python virtual environments)
-Using Conda
+Using Conda:
 ```bash
 conda activate pia-package-executor-pyqt
 ```

-Using venv (python3-venv)
+Using venv (python3-venv):
-If you are using venv instead of Conda, activate the virtual environment:
+If you are using `venv` instead of `Conda`, activate the virtual environment.
 ```bash
 source pia-package-executor-pyqt/bin/activate
 ```